The 5 Good Faith Rules

 Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any attendees of WordCamp Seattle and related events.
 All WordCamp Seattle venues may be shared with members of the public; please be respectful to all patrons of these locations.

-Harassment includes: offensive verbal comments related to gender, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces (including presentation slides); deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact, and unwelcome sexual attention.
+Harassment includes: offensive verbal comments related to gender, gender identity, sexual orientation, race, religion, disability, financial status, or political ideology; inappropriate use of nudity and/or sexual images in public spaces (including presentation slides); deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact, and unwelcome sexual attention.

 5. Consequences Of Unacceptable Behavior